Get exclusive member benefits & effect social change. Join Today

-Your doctor will advise you of potential risks associated with your sample.
+Your doctor will talk to you about potential risks associated with your sample.

-An antibiotic that bacteria, fungus, or another microorganism shows resistance to shouldn’t be used to treat your infection.
+An antibiotic that bacteria, fungi, or another microorganism has shown resistance to shouldn’t be used to treat your infection.
 Your doctor will decide which drug is best if several antibiotics are shown to be effective in killing the microorganism causing your infection.